-FDP_ACF.1/ Loader Security attribute based access control - Loader Hierarchical to: No other components.
-FDP_ACF.1.1/ FDP_ACF.1.1 The TSF shall enforce the Loader SFP to objects based on the following: Loader (1) the subjects Bootloader with security attributes FLASH write.
+FDP_ACF.1/ Loader Security attribute based access control - Loader following:

+FDP_ACF.1.1/ FDP_ACF.1.1 The TSF shall enforce the Loader SFP to objects based on the

+Loader (1) the subjects Bootloader with security attributes FLASH write.

 (2) the objects user data in FLASH with security attributes FLASH write.

-FDP_ACF.1.2/ Loader FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after succession of Authentication FDP_ACF.1.3/ Loader FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes ,which can be limited by Bootlaoder APDU command.
+FDP_ACF.1.2/ Loader FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after succession of Authentication..

+FDP_ACF.1.3/ Loader FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes, which can be limited by Bootlaoder APDU command.

-FDP_ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader can't access the FLASH wihout succession of Authentication Dependencies: FMT_MSA.3 Static attribute initialization.
-Application Note: Bootloader is only allowed in ROM Booting mode.
-To access all Bootloader APDU command except public APDU command, the mutual authentication sequence must be passed.
-In Flash booting mode, all APDU commands cannot be accessed.
+FDP_ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader can't access the FLASH wihout succession of

+Authentication..

+Dependencies: FMT_MSA.3 Static attribute initialisation.

-6.1.18 Authentication Proof of Identity
+6.1.17 Authentication Proof of Identity